-Note: In this article, we're focusing on a) 'The Business Plan for the upcoming year', but most of the elements also apply to the other 2 types of Biz Plans.
+Note: In this Biz Tool, we're focusing on c) 'The Annual Business Plan for the upcoming year', but most of the elements also apply to the other 2 types of Biz Plans.

-- 2. Who should be involved in the Business Planning process?
+- 2. Defining the Annual Business Plan.
+Many business people think that an Annual Business Plan is mostly, or entirely, a set of numbers (Financial Forecasts) for the coming year.
+But, those numbers are simply a 'Score Card' for the performance commitments and specific activities for the upcoming year in each part of the business.
+It's the performance commitments and the specific activities that are the real 'beating heart' of the Annual Business Plan.
+What will be done, by whom, by when, at what cost, with what outcomes, measured how...and rewarded how? - 3.
+Who should be involved in the Business Planning process?
 Your entire Management and Supervisory Team should be involved in and committed to the process.
 Their perspective and input will be hugely valuable.
 And, if they're not involved, they won't be committed.
 If they're not committed, the Plan will fail and you can't hold them accountable.
-'Imposed from above' Business Plans don't work. - 3.
-Your 'Annual Business Plan' should be a part of a longer 3, 5 or 7-year strategy and Plan.
+'Imposed from above' Business Plans don't work. - 4.
+Your 'Annual Business Plan' should be a part of a longer 3, 5 or 7-year Vision, Strategy and Plan.
 This process needs to start with a realistic assessment of where you are now and where you commit to be in a specific number of years.
 Simply stated, every business is just trying to get 'from here to there'.
 The problem is that many businesses are in denial about where 'here' is and they lack clarity about what 'there' looks like.
 So, they're stuck.

-To get 'unstuck', start with a reality check on what 'here' looks like by having all owners, leaders, managers, supervisors and a few of the front-line Team complete 4 or 5 of my Biz Tools, individually, no peeking.
+To get 'unstuck', start with a reality check on what 'here' looks like in your business by having all owners, leaders, managers, supervisors and a few of your front-line Team complete 4 or 5 of my Biz Tools, individually, no peeking.
 There are no right or wrong answers.
 Just their impressions.

 - 1. Biz Tool #A-1, 'The Business Key Challenge Audit Sheet'. - 2.
-Biz Tool #A-2, 'The Service Challenge Audit Sheet'. - Biz Tool #A-4, 'Our 1st Job is Clarity...the Clarity Score Card'. - 4.
+Biz Tool #A-2, 'The Service Challenge Audit Sheet'. - 3.
+Biz Tool #A-4, 'Our 1st Job is Clarity...the Clarity Score Card'. - 4.
 Biz Tool #B-18.
 '17 Keys to Creating a Winning Culture.' - 5.
 Biz Tool #A-11, 'The Partnership and Family Business Audit' (if applicable).